 Official languages of the United Nations

-Of course, it’s best to select the languages that could reach the most number of people, so you might want to include the listed languages in your choices.
-However, there are far more crucial things that you should take into consideration before you decide.
+It’s best to select the languages that could reach the most number of people, so you might want to include the listed ones in your customer service languages.
+Meanwhile, take these crucial things into consideration before you decide on what to offer.

-Do you have the right resources that could help you and your people learn your second business language?
+Do you have the right resources that could help you and your team enhance your second business language?
 Are there institutions, software, or traditional learning materials at your disposal?

 More importantly, will you be able to find agents who are proficient in your business language?
-Training would of course be given to your customer service representatives, but it s still more advisable to hire people who natively speak the language, as they can build rapport better with customers.
+Training would, of course, be given to your customer service representatives, but it’s still more advisable to hire people who are highly proficient or native speakers of the language, as they can build rapport better with customers.

 This goes hand in hand with workforce availability.
-You should be able to scout native speakers or bilingual professionals in the country where you or your call center operates.
+You should be able to scout native speakers or bilingual professionals in the countries your brand may need to offer call center services.

 Ultimately, it is your customers who can truly decide which second language your business should speak.
-Other than finding out which nationalities you cater to, you can ask them the language they prefer support to be delivered in.
-Just keep in mind that you re doing thing not just to have a way with words, but also to build strong relationship with your customers.
+Other than finding out which nationalities you cater to, you can ask them the language they prefer support to be delivered in to build stronger relationships with your customers.